How and when to request a customer’s e-mail address

 Of all the channels that can bring us qualified traffic and sales to our online store, e-mail is still the most consistent and the one that provides the best ROI.
-However, getting our customer’s contact information isn’t as simple as asking them and waiting patiently for them to facilitate it.
+However, getting our customer’s e-mail address isn’t as simple as asking them and waiting patiently for them to facilitate it.

-A great way to get a visitor’scontact information is through customer service.
+A great way to get a visitor’ contact information is through customer service.
 Many of us have used an e-mail address that we don’t check daily for mandatory registrations.
 This can be especially true when we think we’ll get advertising but we still want the discount or special content.

 How and when to request an e-mail address in the chat